On this page you will find information relating to independent taxation in Guernsey and how these changes might affect you.

 In essence there is no change for you, you will continue to be assessed and deal with your own tax affairs as individuals.

 Information for accountants

-- You may have clients who currently submit a joint tax return but from the calendar year 2023 they will be treated independently, unless they currently benefit from the Alderney or Open Market Tax Caps.
-If you have clients who are currently capped by the Alderney or Open Market cap, they will continue to be capped jointly until the end of the relevant period (i.e., 2025 for the Alderney cap, or the end of the four-year period for the Open Market Cap) If you wish to deal for the spouse of an existing client who will be issued with a new Tax Reference Number you will need to set up a new Form of Authority for that individual.
+You may have clients who previously submitted a joint tax return, but for the calendar year 2023 they will be treated independently, (unless they currently benefit from the Alderney or Open Market tax caps.
+If you have clients who were jointly capped by the Alderney tax cap for 2022, or the Open Market cap, they will continue to be capped jointly until the end of the relevant period (i.e., 2025 for the Alderney cap, or the end of the four-year period for the Open Market cap)